 But this information was never turned over to Pettiford’s trial attorney.

 During a 1996 narcotics trial in U.S. District Court in Baltimore, some of these details came to light.
-The case began as an investigation of a drug ring operating between New York City and Baltimore, but two members of the ring pleaded guilty and testified against their boss, Demetrius Bernard Smith, who was known as “Meat.”
+The case began as an investigation of a drug ring operating between New York City and Baltimore, but two members of the ring pled guilty and testified against their boss, Demetrius Bernard Smith, who was known as “Meat.”

 These witnesses said that Smith wanted Todd killed because he believed Todd had stolen the $4,500 and because of an incident when Todd had fired a gun at Smith’s car from a car that Lewis was driving.
 The witnesses testified that on the night Lewis was killed, Smith bragged that he had caught up to Lewis as he was stopped at a traffic light and two other members of the ring jumped out and shot him.

 Smith pled guilty and then had his attorney tell federal prosecutors that Pettiford was innocent.
 But he refused to cooperate further or speak to federal agents.